DissidentTrainings/FullScreenMario-JSON/GameStartr/QuadsKeepr/README.md

 # QuadsKeepr.js

 Quadrant-based collision detection.
-A grid structure of quadrants is kept with Things placed within Quadrants they intersect.
+A grid structure of Quadrants is kept, with Things placed within Quadrants they intersect.
 Each Quadrant knows which Things are in it, and each Thing knows its quadrants.
 Operations are available to shift quadrants horizontally or vertically and add/remove rows